 Ask for a review

-You can ask for a review by switching the Status of a task to (Waiting for Approval ).
-The first step is to change the Status of your task.
+You can ask for a review by switching the tab to Publish revision and change the Status of a task to (Waiting for Approval ).

 You can drag and drop your file directly or click on the Attach preview button.